Who they were: Victims of the deadliest California wildfire

 Jean Forsman, 83, of Magalia, was found inside her home.

 Ernest Foss, 63, of Paradise, was found with his oxygen tank outside his house.
-He had limited mobility and was attempting to flee the fire.
+He had limited mobility and was attempting to escape.

 Elizabeth Gaal, 80, of Paradise, was found in her apartment.